IanWold/Metalsharp/README.md

 ## Docs

-[Metalsharp.Documentation](https://github.com/IanWold/Metalsharp/blob/master/Metalsharp.Documentation/README.md) contains generated API reference documentation and hand-written tutorials.
+[The wiki](https://github.com/IanWold/Metalsharp/wiki) contains generated API reference documentation and hand-written tutorials.

-The source is fully documented with XML comments. [`Metalsharp.Documentation/api.md`](https://github.com/IanWold/Metalsharp/blob/master/Metalsharp.Documentation/api.md) is generated from those comments by [`GenerateApiDoc.cs`](https://github.com/IanWold/Metalsharp/blob/master/Metalsharp.Documentation/GenerateApiDoc.cs).
+The source is fully documented with XML comments.
+[The API docs on the wiki](https://github.com/IanWold/Metalsharp/wiki/API-Documentation) are generated from those comments by [`GenerateApiDoc.cs`](https://github.com/IanWold/Metalsharp/blob/master/GenerateApiDoc.cs).

 For questions or help using Metalsharp, please use the [Metalsharp Discord](https://discord.gg/KwBtSan) rather than opening an issue.